San Diego: Climate

 The average surface temperature of the water at Scripps Pier in the California Current has increased by almost 3 F-change since 1950, according to scientists at Scripps Institution of Oceanography.
 Additionally, the mean minimum is now above 40 F, putting San Diego in hardiness zone 11, with the last freeze having occurred many decades ago.

 Annual rainfall along the coast averages 10.65 in and the median is 9.6 in.
 The months of December through March supply most of the rain, with February the only month averaging 2 in or more.
 The months of May through September tend to be almost completely dry.
 Although there are few wet days per month during the rainy period, rainfall can be heavy when it does fall.
 Rainfall is usually greater in the higher elevations of San Diego; some of the higher areas can receive 11–15 in per year.
 Variability from year to year can be dramatic: in the wettest years of 1883/1884 and 1940/1941, more than 24 in fell, whilst in the driest years there was as little as 3.2 in.
 The wettest month on record is December 1921 with 9.21 in.

-Snow in the city is so rare that it has been observed only six times in the century-and-a-half that records have been kept.
-In 1949 and 1967, snow stayed on the ground for a few hours in higher locations like Point Loma and La Jolla.
-The other three occasions, in 1882, 1946, and 1987, involved flurries but no accumulation.
+Snow in the city is rare, having been observed only six times in the century and a half that records have been kept.
 On February 21, 2019, snow fell and accumulated in residential areas of the city, but none fell in the downtown area.